The Tales of Beatrix Potter: Cast

 The cast also includes Érin Geraghty as Potter, Joan Benham as the nurse and Wilfred Babbage as the butler.

 Release

-The film was given a Royal premiere in front of Queen Elizabeth II on 1 April 1970.
+The film was given a Royal premiere in front of Queen Elizabeth II on 1 April 1971.

 Reception

 Box office

 The film was one of the most successful of the Forbes regime at EMI Films.
 It was one of the most popular movies in 1971 at the British box office.
 By June 1972 it earned EMI a profit of £18,000.

 In 1994 Bryan Forbes confirmed the film was very profitable.

 Critical

+The Evening Standard called it "an enchanting film that generations of children will enjoy."

 A 1971 review by Roger Ebert was favourable: "The stories are told simply and directly and with a certain almost clumsy charm.
 Instead of going for perfection in the dancing, the Royal Ballet dancers have gone for characterizations instead.
 The various animals have their quirks and eccentricities, and they are fairly authentic: The frog dances like a frog, for example, and not like Nureyev."

 Anthony Nield wrote in 2011, "Tales of Beatrix Potter is one of British cinema's true one-offs, a film quite unlike any other.
 Ostensibly aimed at children, this adaptation of Potter’s various animal-centric stories was mounted by the Royal Ballet and choreographed by Sir Frederick Ashton.
 The tales are rendered as a series of dances, loosely interconnected by the author as a young girl (played by Érin Geraghty) and her active imagination.
 There are no words, only music and movement as the performers of the Royal Ballet—in full animal costume—interpret her stories' simple narratives."